sam-houskeeper/sam-houskeeper.github.io/_pages/about.md

 Previously, I was a postdoctoral fellow (2024-2025) at Princeton University's Niehaus Center for Globalization and Governance.
 I completed my Ph.D.
 (2019-2024) in political science at Columbia University.

-You can contact me at: sam.houskeeper@gmail.com
+You can contact me at: sam.houskeeper@politics.ox.ac.uk